Skip to main content

 Two Singapore Airlines (SIA) flights between Singapore and Kathmandu – SQ 442 and SQ 441 – on Tuesday were cancelled.

-SIA said on its website that customers affected by the flight cancellations will be reaccommodated on alternative flights or can seek a full refund of the unused portion of their ticket.
+SIA said on its website that customers affected by the flight cancellations will be placed on alternative flights or they may seek a full refund of the unused portion of their ticket.

-"As the situation remains fluid, other SIA flights between Singapore and Nepal may be affected," said the airline.
+"As the situation remains fluid, other SIA flights between Singapore and Nepal may be affected," the airline stated.

 Nepal is home to some of the world's most popular trekking trails, including Everest Base Camp and the Annapurna Circuit.

-Tour agents CNA spoke to on Tuesday advised travellers to defer travel to Nepal in the short term.
+Tour agents who spoke to CNA on Tuesday advised travellers to defer travel to Nepal in the short term.

-Mr Ganga B Budhathoki, founder of Brothers Int’l Tours and Trading, said his company is closely monitoring developments in the country.
+Mr Ganga B Budhathoki, founder of Brothers International Tours and Trading, said his company is closely monitoring developments in the country.
 The tour agency specialises in Nepal tours.

 He said the company does not have immediate groups travelling to the country because it is the monsoon season.
 There have also been no cancellations of any scheduled trips.

-"Such demonstrations have occurred in the past as well, and they typically settle down quickly," said Mr Budhathoki, adding that trekking season begins in early October.
+"Such demonstrations have occurred in the past as well and they typically settle down quickly," Mr Budhathoki said, noting that trekking season begins in early October.

-He said that he is confident that "everything will be back to normal in the coming days", and that his brothers in Nepal shared the same sentiments.
+He also said he is confident that "everything will be back to normal in the coming days" and that his brothers in Nepal shared the same sentiments.

 Mr Timothy Heng, founder of an expedition company, The Outside, said it currently does not have any expeditions scheduled in Nepal.